 - Switch to Recovery Mode using Volume button and select it by Power button.

 - Your Nexus devices will be rebooted and a small Android logo will be displayed on screen along with “No command” message.

 - Tap the Power button and then tap Volume Up once.

 - On this screen, you need to choose to wipe cache partition.

 - Finally, select Wipe Data/Factory Reset option and then select Yes to confirm.

-Step No 7: – Now you can downgrade Android 5.0 to Android 4.4 KitKat, make sure that your Nexus device is properly plugged in the PC using its USB data cable.
+Step No 7:- Now you can downgrade Android 5.0 to Android 4.4 KitKat, make sure that your Nexus device is properly plugged with the PC using its USB data cable.
 Browse to the location where you have placed the KitKat factory image for your Nexus device.